 Above: 1937 Spring Commencement in Gregory Gym.

 Over the next few decades, commencement roamed about the Forty Acres.
-It was held in the Texas Memorial Stadium in the 1920s, moved to Gregory Gym when that facility opened in 1930, and then returned to the front of the new Main Building and Tower in the late 1940s, when returning World War II veterans more than doubled UT’s enrollment in just a few months.
+It was held in the Texas Memorial Stadium from 1925 – 1929, moved to Gregory Gym when that facility opened in 1930, and then returned to the front of the new Main Building and Tower in 1938.

 In 1995, UT President Bob Berdahl asked that the University-wide commencement ceremony be re-invented.
 While participation was still strong for the college and school events, attendance for the Main Mall graduation had suffered, in part, because the emphasis on hooding the Ph.D. candidates seemed to leave out the undergraduates.
 A separate ceremony was created for the Graduate School, and the University-wide event was refashioned to better include everyone, with more pomp and pageantry, and with the notable addition of fireworks.
 Within a few years, more than twenty thousand graduates and spectators annually converged on the South Mall.

 Above left: The 1980 Spring Commencement.

 To the undergraduates, for whom their own commencement is often the first one to be witnessed, the modern ritual can pass as a blur of color, music, oratory, and pyrotechnics.
 The tops of mortar boards are decorated with UT icons, messages of future aspirations, and heartfelt thanks to parents.
 Deans brag with abandon about their schools and colleges.
 “If you have to go to a hospital,” chides the Dean of the School of Nursing, “you should hope that you’re being treated by a UT nurse!”
 The business school dean boasts, “Our degree programs are ranked in the top ten in the country!”
 All of it is loudly approved by the graduates.
 Throughout the night, the Main Building and Tower is bathed in a variety of special lighting effects until it bursts with color in the long-anticipated fireworks finale.